vigneshwar-S-SEC/MODULE-1/README.md

 4. If not equal, print that fact.
 Then, check:

-  .
-If B is bigger than A, say B is larger.
+    - If B is bigger than A, say B is larger.

-  .Otherwise, say A is larger.
+    - Otherwise, say A is larger.

 5. Stop.